ABOUT THE CONCERT MAY 2 AT 2:00PM EST

 PROGRAM

-A soundscape including the voices of children and short musical responses to these words written by several composers from around the world.
+A soundscape including the voices of children and short musical responses to these words.

 HOW TO ATTEND